List of Darling in the Franxx characters

 Below is a list of characters in the Japanese anime & movie television series Darling in the Franxx by Code:000.

 Squad 13

 A squad of ten Parasites who are the main characters of the series.
 The Squad is based out of Plantation 13, living within their home area, Mistilteinn (ミストルティン, Misutorutin), colloquially referred to as the Birdcage.
 Squad 13 is unique, most notably for their individually designed Franxx.
 The squad is also notable for referring to each other by names rather than their code numbers.
 These names are based on Japanese readings of their code numbers.

 Pilots of Strelizia

-Strelizia (ストレリチア, Sutorerichia) is the Franxx piloted by Hiro and Zero Two.
+Strelizia (ストレリチア, Sutorerichia) is the Franxx piloted by the series' two protagonists Hiro and Zero Two.
 It is equipped with a giant spear called "Queen Pike" to battle with klaxosaurs.
 Although humanoid in appearance when piloted by a male-female pair, Strelizia takes the form of a quadruped beast when piloted by Zero Two alone.